-As part of IIEL’s continuing efforts to convene thoughtful discussions of global markets and the economy, IIEL publishes occasional Issue Briefs on cutting-edge law and policy matters.
+As part of the Institute of International Economic Law's (IIEL) continuing efforts to convene thoughtful discussions of global markets and the economy, we publish occasional Issue Briefs on cutting-edge law and policy matters.
 With this tool, we share insights from academics, policymakers and our own student researchers to deliver short, incisive analysis of complex issues of the day.

 The demand for such a publication stems from broadly shared interest in clear and intelligible assessments of complex issues impacting the global economy—more analytically rigorous than most blog entries, but shorter than a law review article and of direct policy import.